Nora789/i-am-rich/README.md

 # i-am-rich

-This is a simple iOS app writtrn by Swift.
+This is a simple iOS app written by Swift.